 What to Know about Cauda Equina Syndrome

-Lower back pains don’t normally require surgery.
-However, severe lower back pains can sometimes be indicative of a rare condition known as cauda equina syndrome (CES), which does require an emergency surgery.
+Lower back pain doesn’t usually require surgery.
+However, severe lower back pains can sometimes indicate a rare condition known as cauda equina syndrome (CES), which does require emergency surgery.
 CES is a condition that affects the nerve roots found at the lower part of your spinal cord that are responsible for sending and receiving messages to and from your legs, feet, and pelvic organs.
-So, when something causes disruption to these spinal nerve roots, it can cause incontinence issues and possible permanent paralysis of your legs.
-This type of condition is more common in adults than children, but it can affect children with certain birth defects and spinal injuries.
+So, when something causes disruption to these spinal nerve roots, it can cause incontinence issues and possibly permanent paralysis of your legs.
+This type of condition is more common in adults than in children.
+Still, it can affect children with specific congenital disabilities and spinal injuries.

 Usual Causes and Symptoms of Cauda Equina Syndrome

-Some of the most common causes of CES are severely ruptured discs in your lumbar area, birth defects, spinal lesions and tumors, and complications from severe lumbar spine injuries, as well as spinal infections, inflammations, and fractures.
+Some of the most common causes of CES are severely ruptured discs in your lumbar area, congenital disabilities, spinal lesions and tumors, and complications from severe lumbar spine injuries, as well as spinal infections, inflammations, and fractures.
 While they may come and go, symptoms may include:

 - Severe lower back pains